elunna/nerfhack-changelog/README.md

 ## ARTIFACT CHANGES

-Artifact weapons can now be dual-wielded (Evil).
-Lawful and chaotic weapons cannot be two-weaponed.
+- Artifact weapons can now be dual-wielded (SLASH'EM).
+- Lawful and chaotic weapons cannot be two-weaponed (Evil).0w

 * The Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
 * Magicbane is a quarterstaff (FIQ)